INDIA

 The Indian National Emblem, modeled on the Lion Capital, features 3 lions.
 The fourth lion is hidden from sight since it is positioned at the rear end; so is the bell-shaped lotus flower situated beneath.
 The frieze beneath the lions is shown with a wheel in the center, a bull on the right, a galloping horse on the left, and outlines of Dharma Chakras on the extreme right and left.
 The wheel at the centre of the abacus symbolizes the "Dharma Chakra".

-The three lions (the one hidden from the front view excluded) represent power, courage and confidence, and rest on a circular abacus girded by four smaller
+The three lions (the one hidden from the front view excluded) represent power, courage and confidence, and rest on a circular abacus girded by four smaller animals that are separated by intervening wheels.
+These four animals are the guardians of the four directions:

 the lion of the north,